VenkateshJayachandra/simpleminesweeper/README.md

 This might have some logic issues but my approach was on the design and how to test it and how to easily enhance it.

+# Set up

+Make the Minesweeper.App as your start up project and give in your values when it starts up